frees-io/freestyle/docs/src/main/tut/docs/fetch/README.md

 # Fetch

-Running data fetches optimized by the [Fetch](https://github.com/47deg/fetch) library in freestyle programs can be achieved through the algebra and interpreter provided by the `freestyle-fetch` package. `freestyle-fetch` allows you to run fetch computations when interpreting free program, using the target runtime monad as their runtime type.
+Running data fetches optimized by the [Fetch](https://github.com/47deg/fetch) library in Freestyle programs can be achieved through the algebra and interpreter that are provided by the `freestyle-fetch` package. `freestyle-fetch` allows you to run Fetch computations when interpreting a free program, using the target runtime monad as their runtime type.

-Familiarity with fetch is assumed, take a look at [its documentation](http://47deg.github.io/fetch/) if you haven't before.
+Familiarity with fetch is assumed, take a look at the [Fetch documentation](http://47deg.github.io/fetch/) if you haven't before.
 We'll use a trivial data source for the examples:

 ```tut:book
 import _root_.fetch._